Public Eye (TV series): The Brighton episodes

-The fourth episode in the Brighton series, "My Life's My Own", is a direct sequel to the Armchair Theatre play Wednesday's Child, though the role of Shirley is played by Stephanie Beacham in Public Eye and Prunella Ransome in the earlier Armchair Theatre episode (the other two overlapping roles are played by the same actors, however).
-This episode is also notable for an early television treatment of a lesbian relationship.
+The fourth episode in the Brighton series, "My Life's My Own", is notable for an early television treatment of a lesbian relationship.
+Characters from the episode would later appear in the Armchair Theatre play Wednesday's Child in 1970, though the role of Shirley is played by Stephanie Beacham in Public Eye and Prunella Ransome in the Armchair Theatre episode (the other two overlapping roles are played by the same actors, however).

 The Brighton series sees Marker establish a platonic friendship with Mrs Mortimer.
 Although he is told that she is a widow, she later confides in him that she has a husband who left her, and who she presumes is still alive.
 She tells the probation service she is a widow because she feels it would be more socially acceptable for a widow to be seen to take in ex-prisoners as lodgers—an interesting comment on the social attitudes of late-1960s England.
 Towards the end of the series, Marker works briefly for another enquiry agent, Rylands—in "The Comedian's Graveyard" he is hired to trace a young girl who has run away from her home and is now appearing in a run-down end-of-pier theatre act.
 Unthinkably for the character during the ABC episodes, he invites Mrs Mortimer out for an evening at the theatre, together with the girl's aunt who has hired him.
 The partnership with Rylands soon splits up as Marker finds his working methods intolerable and makes it clear he thinks Rylands is less than honest with his clients.

-The final episode of the Brighton series was "A Fixed Address", broadcast (in monochrome) on 10 September 1969—although it was actually made in colour, as noted above (it is now shown in colour by TPTV as part of the re-runs of the complete Brighton and Eton series).
+The final episode of the Brighton series was "A Fixed Address", broadcast (in monochrome) on 10 September 1969—although it was actually made in colour, as noted above (it is now shown in colour by Talking Pictures TV as part of the re-runs of the complete Brighton and Eton series).
 The series afforded a great deal of character development to secondary characters.
 Mrs Mortimer's estranged husband turns up on her doorstep claiming that he wants to restart their relationship.
 It transpires that his employers have offered him a lucrative post in an exotic overseas location—but only if he is a married man accompanied by his wife.
 The episode is notable for Marker setting up on his own again as an enquiry agent.
 The end credits are played over shots of him admiring his new (but still run-down and dingy) office.
 The end credits returned to the original theme music of previous series rather than the barer, more static arrangement that had been used especially for the Brighton episodes.